Moonzal/Moonzal/README.md

 - 👋 Hi, I’m @Moonzal
 - 👀 I’m interested in Coding and Anime
 - 🌱 I’m currently learning Web Applications
-- 📫 How to reach me on Discord Moonzal#5326
+- 📫 How to reach me on Discord moonzal